Fall 2026 Courses

 Professor Kimberly Robinson

 In the United States, education serves as the foundation of our democracy and economy.
 Law and policy determine the quality of educational opportunities in the United States.
-Although law and policy have made substantial inroads in reducing discrimination in education, they also tolerate and exacerbate inequalities in educational opportunities that influence the academic, professional and social outcomes of students and communities.
+Although law and policy have made substantial inroads in reducing discrimination in education, they also tolerate and exacerbate inequalities in educational opportunities that influence the academic, professional, and social outcomes of students and communities.

 *The above course information was compiled using UVA's Student Information System (SIS) and other sources.
 For some courses, faculty instructors or course descriptions have yet to be entered in SIS; when SIS is updated with new information, this list will be updated accordingly.